 The TOH is comprised of two separate counters.
-One counter maintains the number of minutes and seconds since the top of the hour, and the other counter maintains the sub-second count (Figure G-2 below).
+One counter maintains the number of minutes and seconds since the top of the hour, and the other counter maintains the sub-second count (Figure G-2 on the next page).

 Figure G-2 Top of Hour Counters